huuquan1994/huuquan1994.github.io/_posts/2017-4-9-sudoku-solver-part-1-grid-detection.md

 cv2<span style="color: #333333;">.</span>destroyAllWindows()
 </pre>
 </div>
-To make sure that we extract the right digit block, I set the condition is when the number of intersection points is equal to 100, we extract the point.
-You can check with the code above.
+To make sure that we extract the correct digit blocks, I set the condition which when the number of intersection points is equal to 100, we start to extract the digits.
+You can check out the above code.

 Bravo!
 Now we know how to extract digit number block from SUDOKU board.
 In the next article, we will recognize those digit numbers with Support Vector Machine algorithm :)